AlexLast/stock-notifier/README.md

 # stock-notifier
-It's currently near impossible to purchase any next generation graphics cards in the UK, whether Nvidia or AMD.
+It's currently near impossible to purchase any next generation graphics cards or consoles in the UK.

 This tool continually polls supported retailers for the provided filters and will alert when a product becomes in stock.